wking/swc-boot-camps/Workflow.md

 ## <a id="general" /> General content

-If you want to change some of the general content, you should make your change on the master branch (or the feature branch like “git-wtk”).
+If you want to change some of the general content, you should make your change in a feature branch based on the master branch (or based on a general feature branch like `git-wtk`).
+Pick a unique name for your branch to avoid colliding with existing branches.

-    $ git checkout -b typo-fix swc/master
+    $ git checkout -b typo-fix origin/master
     $ sed -i 's|origin\\master|origin/master|g' version-control/git/basic/README.md
     $ git commit -am 'git/basic: fix origin\master -> origin/master typo'